-Arriving into the business at 35, little was expected from Page Falkinburg.
-But, against all odds, Diamond Dallas Page became the face of World Championship Wrestling.
+Wrestling for the first time at 35, little was expected of Page Falkinburg.
+But, against all odds, Diamond Dallas Page became one of the biggest stars of World Championship Wrestling.
 When the then-WWF acquired WCW in 2001, he dreamt of one feud.
 Sadly, it was the one rivalry that would forever elude him under Vince McMahon.
-This is the inspiring story of DDP.

 As a youngster, DDP spoke – a lot, and as he grew, continued to talk – a lot.
 It was a trait that would lend him to becoming perfect for the pro wrestling game; he just wouldn’t know it for many, many years.